-The Cat's Meow's performance is notably well-balanced for a budget backpacking sleeping bag.
-It doesn't perform particularly well in any area, but it also doesn't have any glaring weaknesses.
+The Cat's Meow is provides well-balanced performance for a budget backpacking sleeping bag.
+It doesn't excel particularly well in any area, but it also doesn't have any glaring weaknesses.
 Perhaps our favorite feature is its zipper, which is full-length to let you vent excess heat and also designed to be anti-snag.
 We weren't big fans, however, of the hood drawstring — it can rub against your face.
 Overall, the Cat's Meow is a decent budget sleeping bag, but there happen to be a couple of other bags, such as the Nemo Kyan and Kelty Cosmic, that we like a little more.
+It's still a great choice for anyone looking for a synthetic bag that's warmer than the Kyan.

 The North Face Cat's Meow 20 Review